lyon-fnal/cloud-chamber/README.md

 * You may want to put a heavy book on top of the fish tank, just to hold everything down and ensure the fish tank is in good contact with the baking sheet (no gaps) and the banking sheet is in good contact with the dry ice.
 If there are gaps between the fish tank and the baking sheet, you can use duct tape to cover them.
 But when the tank gets cold the duct tape won't work well.
 We used duct tape at first, but didn't really need it.
 * Turn off the lights
 * Wait - it took about 15-20 minutes for things to cool down enough before we started seeing tracks.
 * You need a strong light source.
-The LED on my iPhone 6 on medium strengh worked great.
+The LED on my iPhone 6 on medium strength worked great.

 Here are two pictures of the completed cold cloud chamber.